Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

   enabled: false # Enable license key checks for pro/enterprise features
 ```

-If you need your application to be in a 100% offline air-gapped environment and are unable to authenticate a license key, we also offer a a certificate file, which can be provided on request (For enterprise users only) in the format
+If you need your application to be in a 100% offline air-gapped environment and are unable to authenticate a license key, we also offer a certificate file, which can be provided on request (For enterprise users only) in the format
 ```yaml
 premium:
   key: file:config/cert.crt